marty-wickham/2nd-milestone-project/README.md

 The ability to press a start button that will activate the game code.

 **Scenario:**
-A fan wants to learn more about any other games the business has made ---
+The player wants to click any of the four colored buttons to play their turn ---
 **Requirement:**
-The ability to view a catalogue of games the business has produced.
+The ability to click any of the four colored buttons to repeat the game sequence.

 **Scenario:**
-A fan wants to share videos and pictures of one of their favourite games ---
+The user tries to press a any of the colored buttons while the game it is the games turn ---
 **Requirement:**
-The ability to share links to the business’ social media pages.
+The buttons are deactivated while it is the games turn.

 **Scenario:**
-A fan wants to get in touch about leaving feedback for a way t0 improve one of the games they play ---
+The user wants to play the game in strict mode ---
 **Requirement:**
-The ability to access contact information to send an email to the business.
+A strict mode button that allows the player to play the game in "strict" mode.

 ### Structure

 #### Information Architecture
-For this project I will be using a standard tree structure.
-To achieve this, the header of each page will consist of a navigation bar that contains the logo of the business and the main navigational links for each page in the website.
+This website will consist of a single page to display the game.

 ### Skeleton